LucasDower/overwatch-sr/README.md

 #### Formatting
 All SR should be recorded separately on new lines.

 Competitive seasons can bee split into their own lines on the graph.
 A label must be given before the SR numbers, to denote this surround the label text with `<>`.
 The text within can be anything, but it's probably most useful to display what season the SR is referring to.
-In the example below, you could equally have `<Season 17>` instead of `<S17>`, or even `<Solo matches>`.
+In the example below, you could equally have `<Season 17>` instead of `<S17>`.

 *Labels are just used to break up the SR into separate lines.*

 **Each of the role files must have at least one label (the one at the top).**

-###### Example
+#### Example
 ```
 <S17>
 2592